aviaryan/awesome-no-login-web-apps/README.md

 Some websites that require registration have also been included in this list because of lack of a proper alternative.
 They have been tagged with `[Account]` in their listing.

+Most of the apps mentioned here do provide some kind of user account feature to save history and progress.
+But as already stated before, user account is not neccessary to use the main features of these apps.

 ## Contents